A reply to ipwatchdog.com’s article which is promoting the US Patent Act of 1790 for today’s life.

 The Ancient Blueprint of Intellectual Property

 The earliest hint to Intellectual Property that I have found in written literature dates back to about 4,500 years ago.
-It is found in the 2nd book of Moses (Exodus 30, 22-33; KJ translation):
+It is found in the 2nd book of Moses (Exodus 30, 22-33; KJ translation of the Bible):

 Moreover the LORD spake unto Moses, saying, Take thou also unto thee principal spices, of pure myrrh five hundred shekels , and of sweet cinnamon half so much, even two hundred and fifty shekels, and of sweet calamus two hundred and fifty shekels , And of cassia five hundred shekels , after the shekel of the sanctuary, and of oil olive an hin: And thou shalt make it an oil of holy ointment, an ointment compound after the art of the apothecary: it shall be an holy anointing oil.
 And thou shalt anoint the tabernacle of the congregation therewith, and the ark of the testimony, And the table and all his vessels, and the candlestick and his vessels, and the altar of incense, And the altar of burnt offering with all his vessels, and the laver and his foot.
 And thou shalt sanctify them, that they may be most holy: whatsoever toucheth them shall be holy.
 And thou shalt anoint Aaron and his sons, and consecrate them, that they may minister unto me in the priest’ office.
 And thou shalt speak unto the children of Israel, saying, This shall be an holy anointing oil unto me throughout your generations.
 Upon man’ flesh shall it not be poured, neither shall ye make any other like it, after the composition of it: it is holy, and it shall be holy unto you.
 Whosoever compoundeth any like it, or whosoever putteth any of it upon a stranger, shall even be cut off from his people.